NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/practical.md

 {% include image-modal.html link="practical_assets/samtools_pairedMapping_stats.png" %}

 The take away from these stats is how many reads were paired, and how many pairs mapped properly (near one another in the genome and with expected stranded-ness).
-In our case, most reads were properly paired in both samples which is good.
-A small number of reads may be improperly paired due to structural variants, but the vast majority of reads are expected to be properly paired.
+Most reads were properly paired in both samples which is good.
+A small number of reads may be improperly paired due to structural variants, but this should be a small fraction of total reads.
+The vast majority of reads are expected to be properly paired.

 One notable stat for our samples is that the FFPE tumor has quite a few supplementary alignments: